 - A cashflow forecast card will report on the receipt and payment information contained in the forecast.

 - A snapshot card will show progress towards a set target.

 - A comparison card can provide a more detailed variance analysis.

 Can I forecast business loans?

-You can indeed.
+Yes.
 For example, let’s say you want to forecast a new loan of £10,000.
 To do this use the Single/Repeating Entry method, but first, you need a Chart of Accounts line in your Liabilities to reference the forecast against.
 If you don’t have one already you’ll need to create one.
-If you are using Xero or Quickbooks, simply create a new Loan line in your Chart of Accounts and then sync your Organisation with FUTRLI.
+If you’re using Xero or Quickbooks, simply create a new Loan line in your Chart of Accounts and then sync your Organisation with Futrli.
 The new Chart of Accounts Line will now appear in your Scenario.
-If you are using a manual organisation, enter your new Chart of Accounts Line in your CSV and then upload it into FUTRLI.
+If you are using a manual organisation, enter your new Chart of Accounts Line in your CSV and then upload it into Futrli.

 The next step is navigating to the ‘Loan Line’.
 Pressing the ‘+’ button adjacent to the Loan line allows us to enter a new forecast against the line.